Haeundae District: History

-Haeundae takes its name from the ninth century Silla scholar and poet Choi Chi-won (literary name Haeun, or "Sea and Clouds"), who, according to a historical account, admired the view from the beach and built a pavilion nearby.
-A piece of Choi's calligraphy, which he engraved on a rock at Haeundae, still exists.
-On Haeundae Dongbaek Island, there is a statue of Choe Chiwon, a Confucian scholar of the Unified Silla Period, and a monument.
-During the reign of Queen Jinseong during the Unified Silla Period, Choi Chiwon lamented that there was no place to write his studies.
+Haeundae takes its name from the ninth century Silla scholar and poet Ch'oe Ch'i-wŏn (literary name Haeun, or "Sea and Clouds"), who, according to a historical account, admired the view from the beach and built a pavilion nearby.
+A piece of Ch'oe's calligraphy, which he engraved on a rock at Haeundae, still exists.
+On Haeundae Dongbaek Island, there is a statue of Ch'oe Ch'i-wŏn, a Confucian scholar of the Unified Silla Period, and a monument.
+During the reign of Queen Jinseong during the Unified Silla Period, Ch'oe Ch'i-wŏn lamented that there was no place to write his studies.

 Haeundae used to be isolated from the large communities in Busan and Busanjin.
 It remained undeveloped until the late 1970s and early 1980s.
 A small number of luxury hotels were constructed after the 1988 Seoul Olympics.
 More hotels and other tourist facilities have been constructed on the beach-front area since the mid-1990s, and shopping malls and movie theatre complexes have been built in the 'centre' of Haeundae: an area between Haeundae Station and the beach.
-The area has continued to grow, apart from during the Asian financial crisis of 1997.
+The area has continued to grow, apart from during the 1997 Asian financial crisis.

 Haeundae has been a regular host of the annual Busan International Film Festival (BIFF).
 Haeundae's Dongbaek Island was the location for the 2005 APEC Conference.

 Haeundae New Town (해운대 신시가지, 海雲臺 新市街地, Haeundae Sinsigaji), a major commercial and residential redevelopment project begun in 1990, is located in the Jwa-dong area.
-This area lies in the southern shadow of Jangsan mountain to the north, and is bounded in the south by Haeundae Station on the Dalmaji Gogae line of the Korean National Railroad.
+This area lies in the southern shadow of the mountain Jangsan to the north, and is bounded in the south by Haeundae Station on the Dalmaji Gogae line of the Korean National Railroad.
 Another development project, Centum City, has been ongoing since early 2000 and is now a major feature of Busan.
 Marine City, located nearby, is constructed on land reclaimed from the sea, and has several huge, high-rise apartment blocks.
 Additional apartment blocks are under construction, with water resorts and related facilities, for use by the public, also planned for Marine City.

-Geography
+Tourist attractions

+The district contains Haeundae Traditional Market, a large marketplace founded in 1910.
+It also contains Cheongsapo Daritdol Observatory, an elevated walkway over the sea, where people can look down into the reefs, see the coast, and look to the sunset over the ocean.
+The oldest active restaurant in Haeundae District is the Chinese restaurant Sinheunggwan.

 Haeundae Dalmaji Hill

 Haeundae's Dalmaji Hill is touted as one of the eight attractions of Busan, and is noted for its scenic view of the moon.
-Choe Chi-won (857-10th century), an official and poet from the late Unified Silla Dynasty (668-935), was so struck by its beauty that he decided to extend his stay there.
-The hill's winding trail that juxtaposes with the ocean is truly awe-inspiring.
+Ch'oe Ch'i-wŏn (857-10th century), an official and poet from the late Unified Silla Dynasty (668-935), was so struck by its beauty that he decided to extend his stay there.
 Some even say that Dalmaji Hill is Busan's answer to Montmartre.